rolyantrauts/bcresnet/README.md

 Usage: It does use int/int8 internally!
 It just hides it behind an f32 API for ease of use.

 Log Mel vs MFCC
-Log Mel with 40/80 frequency bins abviously produce bigger input dimension for each time frame, with the reduction of 40 bin Log Mel to 13 bin MFCC being approximately 67% in estimated parameter count.
+Log Mel with 40/80 frequency bins obviously produce bigger input dimension for each time frame, with the reduction of 40 bin Log Mel to 13 bin MFCC being approximately 67% in estimated parameter count.
 The front end you choose is up to you, but Log Mel and 80 bin for accuracy is a focus, but even 40 bin Log Mel might give a couple of % more accuracy than 13 Bin MFCC.

 📝 License